-During the summer term, the Pre-school pupils will join the Willlow Class pupils for story time and get to know their class teacher.
+During the summer term, the Pre-school pupils will join the Willow Class pupils for story time and get to know their class teacher.
 Parents and carers are invited to an information afternoon in September at the start of their child's Reception year so that parents are fully informed of our curriculum and the increased demand on pupils in their Reception year academically.
+All children starting Reception are invited to a transition day in Willow Class, in the summer term,

 The Reception teachers conduct home visits (with consent) during the summer term to introduce themselves to both the children and the child's parents and to discuss any issues or specific requirements.
-This supports a positive transition from the Preschool to the Reception class.
+This supports a positive transition from the Pre-school to the Reception class.